 - 4 cloves garlic finely chopped

-- Saute the onion, carrot, and celery in olive oil in a large pot until tender (approximately 3 minutes)
+- Saute the onion and celery in olive oil (2 tablespoons) in a large pot until tender (approximately 3 minutes).

-- Simmer on low, covered, for 1.5-2 hours, or until split peas are tender.
+- Bring to a boil.
+Cover and simmer on low for 1-1.5 hours, or until split peas are tender.
 If soup gets too thick, add more broth.

-- This soup can be frozen in an airtight container for up to 6 months.
+- Freezer storage: This soup can be frozen in an airtight container for up to 6 months.